integration code

 The Key to Great Stories

-As valuable a vertical storytelling is to capture customers, there is always new content available, and users can move onto the next story with the tap of a finger – so it’s important to stand out in the crowd.
+As valuable as vertical storytelling is to capture customers, there is always new content available, and users can move on to the next story with the tap of a finger, so it’s important to stand out in the crowd.
 To be successful, you need to be captivating enough to capture your users in the moment, and relevant and authentic enough to get them to act.

 Challenges of Vertical Storytelling

-Social media content produced by brands – especially video – can typically be highly curated, planned, and edited.
-But the very nature of vertical storytelling is raw, done in one take, and in the moment – so while it requires a certain amount of planning, it also needs to be spontaneous.
-The format also requires a closer, cropped view which can be difficult when were used to the depth of a widescreen format.
-Also, the stories are typically 5-10 seconds, so content needs to be built for users to consume in short burst and still be able to get the point across while being interesting.
+Social media content produced by brands, especially video, can typically be highly curated, planned, and edited.
+But the very nature of vertical storytelling is raw, done in one take, and in the moment, so while it requires a certain amount of planning, it also needs to be spontaneous.
+The format also requires a closer, cropped view, which can be difficult when we’re used to the depth of a widescreen format.
+Additionally, the stories are typically 5-10 seconds long, so content needs to be built for users to consume in short bursts and still convey the point while being engaging.

-It’s also important to note that vertical storytelling is a trend among social media and overall social messaging, however, we do not recommend vertical video for website use.
-It often is difficult for designers to design around and doesn’t have the greatest look/feel depending on where the video is placed.
-For more information about video content for websites, check out our latest blog here: https://atilus.com/video-marketing/.
+It’s also important to note that vertical storytelling is a trend among social media and overall social messaging; however, we do not recommend vertical video for website use.
+It is often difficult for designers to design around, and it doesn’t have the greatest look/feel, depending on where the video is placed.
+For more information about video content for websites, check out our latest blog here.

 Following New Features